Kyrela/FixTweetBot/README.md

 Simply install Python >= 3.10, clone the repository, and run `pip install -r requirements.txt`.

-Be sure to have a database set up using MySQL.
+Make sure to have a database set up using MySQL, MariaDB (recommended), Microsoft SQL Server, PostgreSQL, or SQLite.

 Then, create a `override.config.yml` file containing the following: